mpaulweeks/bookmarks-jekyll/_posts/2018-07-20-ping-pong-hero-motif_v2.md

 ## The Hero's Return

 It is during the semi-finals match against Kazama that Peco is truly tested.
-After quicking losing 4 points in a very convincing fashion, Peco thinks this is his lowest point.
+After quickly losing 4 points in a very convincing fashion, Peco thinks this is his lowest point.
 His triumphant moment!
 He openly declares the start of his comeback.

 <video file="e10_false_return.mp4"></video>